cohosh/bridgestrap-candidateXX/README.md

 The service responds with the following JSON:

       {
+        "bridge_results": {
+          "BRIDGE_LINE_1": {
-        "functional": BOOL,
+            "functional: BOOL,
-        "error": "STRING", (only present if "functional" is false.)
+            "error": "STRING", (only present if "functional" is false) },
-        "time": FLOAT
+          ...
+          "BRIDGE_LINE_N": {
+            ...
           }
+        },
+        "error": "STRING", (only present if the entire test failed) "time": FLOAT
+      }

+In a nutshell, the "bridge_results" dictionary maps bridge lines (as they were provided in the request) to a dictionary consisting of two keys: "functional" is set to "true" if tor could fetch the bridge's descriptor.
+If tor was unable to fetch the bridge's descriptor, "functional" is set to "false" and the "error" key maps to an error string.

-If tor could bootstrap over the given bridge line, "functional" is "true" and "false" otherwise.
-If "functional" is "false", "error" will contain an error string.  "time" is a float that represents the number of seconds that bridgestrap's test took.
+In addition to the "bridge_results" dictionary, the response may contain an optional "error" key if the entire test failed (e.g. if bridgestrap failed to communicate with its tor instance).
+Finally, "time" is a float that represents the number of seconds that the test took.

 Here are a few examples:

     {
-      "functional":false,
-      "error":"Invalid JSON request.",
-      "time":0
+      "bridge_results": {
+      },
+      "error": "something truly ominous happened",
+      "time": 0.32
     }

     {
-      "functional":false,
-      "error":"Oct 23 17:36:57.000 [warn] Problem bootstrapping.
-Stuck at 10%: Finishing handshake with directory server.
-(DONE; DONE; count 1; recommendation warn; host [REDACTED])", "time":32.31
+      "bridge_results": {
+        "obfs4 1.2.3.4:1234 cert=fJRlJc0T7i2Qkw3SyLQq+M6iTGs9ghLHK65LBy/MQewXJpNOKFq63Om1JHVkLlrmEBbX1w iat-mode=0": {
+          "functional": true
+        },
+        "1.2.3.4:1234": {
+          "functional": false,
+          "error": "timed out waiting for bridge descriptor" }
+      },
+      "time": 3.1824
     }

     {
-      "functional":false,
-      "error":"Oct 23 17:34:57.680 [warn] Too few items to Bridge line.", "time":0.013
-    }
+      "bridge_results": {

-    {
+        "1.2.3.4:1234 1234567890ABCDEF1234567890ABCDEF12345678": {
-      "functional":true,
-      "time":13.161
+          "functional": false,
+          "error": "timed out waiting for bridge descriptor" }
+      },
+      "time": 0
     }